 The Kenney Community Center, Union’s Office of Community Outreach, plans programs and events to encourage students to get involved through volunteering.
-While the format of many of these programs this year is still to be determined, the center plans to kick off fall term with its Community Experience pre-orientation.
-This program introduces first-year students to Schenectady through community service and social activities.
+While the format of many of these programs this year is still to be determined, the center plans to kick off fall term with the pre-orientation experience.
+The center's portion of the program introduces first-year students to Schenectady through community service and social activities.

 The Kenney Community Center is committed to providing community service opportunities to students and to working with community partners to plan for the 2020-21 academic year.
 More information will be available closer to the start of fall term.

 The Minerva Programs Office looks forward to supporting students in creating meaningful programming through their Minerva Houses.
 All seven Minerva Houses will continue to offer a variety of programs throughout the fall term, in both virtual and socially distant in-person formats.
 First-year students will have many opportunities to get involved with their Minerva and to attend engaging programs.
 New students will learn more about the Minerva Program and Minerva Houses during orientation.

 New Student Orientation is a four-day program scheduled to begin Saturday, Sept.
 5. New students will be welcomed to the Union community and have the chance to settle in before classes begin Sept.
 9. Orientation activities will adhere to appropriate health and safety guidelines.
 A finalized program is available here.
 In the meantime, new students (including transfer students) should check their Union email for messages from their Orientation Advisor.
 Orientation groups have started meeting remotely so that students can learn more about the community they have joined.